 Group therapy offers vital emotional support at this transitional time.
 Group members learn critical coping skills from each other and from their facilitator, such as:

 - How to replace self-defeating thought patterns with positive ones

 - How to identify the situations and emotions that trigger substance abuse

 - How to form strong, healthy relationships with peers and family

 - How to make the transition from boyhood to adulthood successfully

 - How to create a sober, fulfilling life as a mature man

 Whether the focus is on relapse prevention, psychosocial education or identity-building, peer group sessions create a place for healing to occur.

-Supplemental Therapies in Addiction Treatment
+Supplemental Therapies in Addiction Treatment for Teens

 Peer group therapy is only one component of a comprehensive recovery program.
 Along with the traditional cornerstones of treatment, like individual counseling, family counseling and peer support groups, innovative treatment centers offer supplemental therapies that reinforce the skills learned in therapy.
-These modalities include equine-assisted therapy and adventure therapy, where teens build a sense of self-confidence, trust and accountability through rigorous, hands-on experience.
+These modalities include experiential and adventure therapy, where teens build a sense of self-confidence, trust and accountability through rigorous, hands-on experience.